Need to forward mail to your new home?

 The First Step: Changing Your Address with the Post Office

 Submitting an official change of address to the post office is kind of like the safety net of address changes.
 Ideally, everyone who is sending you mail will have your new address.
-However, if someone slips through the cracks, the post office can forward your mail to your new address for up to a year.
+However, if someone slips through the cracks, the post office will forward your mail to your new address for up to a year.

 You can go to the post office in person to change your address.
-You can also change an address online by filling out a change of address form online.
+You can also change an address online by filling out a change of address form.

 Changing Your Address with Everyone Else